 Endurance is a company focused on the exploration and development of mineral properties in North America.
-The Company's common shares have been listed and traded on the TSX Venture Exchange (the "Exchange") under the symbol "EDG".
+The Company's common shares have been listed and traded on the TSX Venture Exchange (the "Exchange") under the symbol "EDG" since August 4, 2005.